hoque-nazmul/users-profile/README.md

 ```

 ### How I built it
-The web application is built on React.js, HTML5, CSS3 etc.
+The web application is built on React.js, React Font Awesome, HTML5, CSS3 etc.

 ### Useful Links
  - Demo: https://usersprofile.netlify.com/